dotnet/runtime/src/libraries/System.Runtime.InteropServices/gen/docs/design/libraries/DllImportGenerator/Compatibility.md

 Only single-dimensional arrays are supported for source generated marshalling.

+Jagged arrays (arrays of arrays) are technically unsupported as was the case in the built-in marshalling system, but currently are not explicitly blocked by the source generator since they are not blocked at an architectural level, which was the case in the built-in system.

 In the source-generated marshalling, arrays will be allocated on the stack (instead of through [`AllocCoTaskMem`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshal.alloccotaskmem)) if they are passed by value or by read-only reference if they contain at most 256 bytes of data.
 The built-in system does not support this optimization for arrays.

 ### `LCIDConversion` support